 between 250 and 400 MHz.
 So for Military Air fans this will be a

 disappointment.
 Unlike most scanner receivers sold in United States,

 there are no gaps in the 800 MHz part of the spectrum.

-provided are standard AM, USB, LSB, FM Wide and FM Narrow.
+provided are standard AM, USB, LSB, FM Wide and FM Narrow (CW / DSB and Sync added with later firmware).
 As is the

 case with most SDR sets, this is totally independent of frequency.
 So